callmesalmon/pearlOS/README.md

 ## Contributing

 If you want to contribute, you can.
 And if the contribution helps the OS in any way, then I'll accept it.
-That's the policy at pearlOS.
+Yeah, nothing special, no "assignment contibutions".